 The Tally Job Hop is a one day tour for students to visit some of North Florida’s top businesses who are looking for interns and employees from our local universities.
 At each stop, students learn about a company’s corporate culture, what type of projects they are working on, and most importantly, what types of internships and jobs are available.

-The Fall 2017 Semester will feature three job hops:
+The Spring 2018 Semester will feature these job hops:

-Students from Florida A&M University, Florida State University and Tallahassee Community College are all welcome to apply.
+Students from Florida A&M University, Florida State University, Tallahassee Community College, and Flagler College are all welcome to apply.
 Students interested in staying in Tallahassee who are graduating in these industry majors or students showing an interest in a promoted field are encouraged to submit an application.

 How effective is the Job Hop for participating students?

-The Tally Job Hop landed paid internships for 30% of the participating students and another seven students have been matched with mentors.
+The Tally Job Hop landed paid internships for 30% of the participating students and several others have been matched with mentors.
 Additionally, all of the participating students learned about companies and job opportunities that they did not know previously existed in Tallahassee.

 Why do I need to apply, and how selective are you?